 If you thought interior design was just about picking paint colours and fabrics, think again.
-Here I walk through what you can expect working with me, as an interior designer in the Comox Valley, on a full renovation, with examples from a real client.
+Here I walk through what you can expect working with me, as an interior designer in the Comox Valley, on a full renovation, with examples from real clients.

 We’ll have a five to ten minute phone chat where you tell me about your goals for your project.
 From this chat, we’ll be able to tell if we’re a good fit for each other and want to move forward to setting up a two hour design consultation.
 I’ll send you the link to my Intake Questionnaire.

 We’ll meet for two hours at your home for an initial paid consultation.
 Any information that you can share in advance such as Pinterest Boards, Houzz Boards, Floorplans, photos, etc… ensures that this time together is highly productive.
 We’ll walk through the home so I get a full understanding of what’s both working and not working for you.
 We’ll review this Client Intake Questionnaire to ensure I have a full understanding of your objectives.

 Making lots of suggestions, you’ll receive tremendous value from our time together as I’ll follow-up with a recap of all the suggestions that I’ve made, as well as some initial ideas.